The shear viscosity of parton matter under anisotropic scatterings: Introduction

 Similar to hydrodynamics models, transport models can also describe the large observed elliptic flow in high energy heavy ion collisions once parton interactions are included~\cite{Lin:2001zk,Xu:2007jv,Xu:2008av,Ferini:2008he}.
 In these transport models, the interactions among partons are typically represented by the interaction cross section(s), including the magnitude and angular distribution, which then determine the plasma properties including the shear viscosity $\eta$ and the heavy quark spatial diffusion coefficient $D_s$.
 Unlike hydrodynamics models, where the $\eta/s$ ratio (including its possible temperature dependence) is an input parameter, transport model calculations can only be related to the QGP shear viscosity or $\eta/s$ after applying the relation between the parton cross section(s) and shear viscosity~\cite{Xu:2007jv,Xu:2007ns,Ferini:2008he,Xu:2011fi}.

 The shear viscosity of a parton matter at a given temperature can be calculated analytically or numerically.
-Analytical methods including the Israel-Stewart (IS), Navier-Stokes (IS), relaxation time approximation (RTA), and Chapman-Enskog (CE)~\cite{chapman,deGroot} methods.
+Analytical methods include the Israel-Stewart (IS), Navier-Stokes (IS), relaxation time approximation (RTA), and Chapman-Enskog (CE)~\cite{chapman,deGroot} methods.
 They often give different results, especially for anisotropic scatterings.
 The shear viscosity can also be numerically calculated with the Green-Kubo relation~\cite{Muronga:2003tb,Demir:2008tr,Fuini:2010xz}.
 An earlier study~\cite{Plumari:2012ep} has found that for two-body anisotropic scatterings the Chapman-Enskog method agrees well with the Green-Kubo result while the relaxation time approximation (even a modified version RTA$^*$) does not.

 In this study, we first examine the four analytical methods (IS, NS, RTA$^*$, CE) in comparison with the Green-Kubo numerical results on the shear viscosity and $\eta/s$ ratio for massless partons in equilibrium under isotropic or anisotropic two-body scatterings.
-We then apply the CE method to the parton matter in the string melting version of a multi-phase transport (AMPT) model~\cite{Lin:2014tya}, which can be considered as a QGP in full thermal equilibrium but partial chemical equilibrium.
+We then apply the CE method to the parton matter in the string melting version of a multi-phase transport (AMPT) model~\cite{Lin:2014tya}, which we assume as a QGP in partial equilibrium.
 In particular, we study the time evolution of $\eta$ and $\eta/s$ of the center cell of the parton matter in high energy Au+Au and Pb+Pb collisions.
 After some discussions, we then summarize our findings.